NChanard/Genomic2DTK/README.md

 genomic interactions.
 It includes the import of standard HiC data formats into R and HiC normalisation procedures.
-The main objective of this package is to improve the visualization and quantification of the analysis of HiC contacts through aggreagtion.
+The main objective of this package is to improve the visualization and quantification of the analysis of HiC contacts through aggregation.

+(man/figues/pkgPresentation.png)

 ## Installation